 CMS differentiates denials and rejections in the following manner:

-- Claim Rejections: These type of claims don’t meet the specific data requirements or basic formatting.
-Before re-submitting the rejected claim, correction of error is required .
+- Claim Rejections: These types of claims don’t meet the specific data requirements or basic formatting.
+Before re-submitting the rejected claim, the correction of error is required.
 E.g. Transposed digit from the patient’s insurance ID number.

 Knowing the differences between rejections and denials can help hospital staff accelerate the appeals process drastically, and pinpoint areas for continuous improvements.